Keyboard shortcuts

 ret vMem

 Return from the function.
 Takes a mem token as the final memory state operand.
-Optionally returns a data value.
-A function with a return type must return a value; a void function uses ret vMem with only the mem token.
+Optionally returns one or two data values.
+A function with a return type must return at least the primary value; a void function uses ret vMem with only the mem token.
+The optional second return value is used for ABIs with a secondary machine return register.

 br